SoundSliced/soundsliced_dart_extensions/README.md

 # soundsliced_dart_extensions

-A comprehensive collection of Dart and Flutter extensions that simplify common development tasks and enhance code readability.
+A comprehensive collection of Dart & Flutter extensions to simplify everyday development tasks and enhance code readability.
+It includes rich utilities for time, formatting, collections, UI layout, JSON, colors, and more.

 ## Features